Sanity provides two APIs:

 The API CDN is primarily meant to cache public query results, and as such the following requests are not cached:

 POSTrequests, as they are always read only).

 - Listeners are redirected to the live API (subscriptions to real-time updates)

 - Cookies are removed from requests, including authentication cookies

 - Responses larger than 10 MB are not cached

 All official clients will automatically fall back to using the live API where appropriate.

-The API CDN currently caches requests for 1 week, and the entire cache for a dataset is invalidated whenever there is a write to a non-draft document in the dataset.
-Invalidation may take up to 30 seconds to propagate fully, and clients may be served stale data while new data is fetched in the background for an additional 1200 seconds.
+The entire cache for a dataset is invalidated whenever there is a write to a non-draft document in the dataset.
+Invalidations may take up to 60 seconds to fully propagate.

-We will serve stale content if the backend serves an error, if the object is less than two hours old.
+If the backend serves an error, we will serve stale content if the content is less than 2 hours old.

 Sanity currently has CDN nodes in these locations: